prof-rossetti/gwu-badm-2301-201509/resources/post-mortem/student-feedback.md

 > Lectures need to contain ... material to build up to projects and the final assignment.

+> ...
+I understood what was going on in class but it was very difficult for me to implement it on my own for homework.

 #### Pace and Scheduling

 Some students expressed desire for more repetition of concepts.